api7/cloud-cli/docs/deploy-apisix-on-kubernetes.md

 to check the status of your APISIX instance.
 ![img.png](./deploy-apisix-on-kubernetes-succeed.png)

-> You can also run the `kubectl get` command to check the status for this Deploying.
+> You can also run the `kubectl get` command to check the status for this deployment.

 Besides, the service will expose two ports on its host for HTTP and HTTPS, so you can access your APISIX instance through `node ip:port of http` (HTTP) or